Webinars & Onsite Talks

 Mental Health Best Practice

 Gives staff a good understanding of mental health to help them detect the signs of mental ill health as early as possible.
 This talk looks at the latest research around mental health in adolescence and explores best practice.
-The talk reflects upon factors affecting teenage mental health, signs of mental distress, intervention strategies and preventative measures.
+We will reflect upon factors affecting children and young people’s (CYP) mental health, signs of mental distress, intervention strategies, and preventative measures.

 Why Every Teenager Needs a Parrot